 Hemp Seed Oil

-Hemp Seed oil generally associated with food, it’s commonly used as a culinary ingredient.
+Hemp Seed oil is generally associated with food and is commonly used as a culinary ingredient.
 It is found in many haircare and skincare products because it has moisturizing properties.
 Hemp Seed oil is derived from the seeds of the hemp plant.
 It contains a high level of omega fatty acids, as well as a significant amount of protein.
 The seeds of the hemp plant do not contain cannabinoids or any of the other compounds that are commonly sought after in CBD products.

 What is CBD?